Effective Puppet Project Management Tips for Success

 Planning to Prevent Burnout and Past Due

 Burnout is real for me.
 It’s part of the creative process to waver between being inspired and discouraged.
 I now expect it to happen and am less surprised.
 I’ve learned to do the work despite a lack of inspiration.
 The book “The War of Art” speaks to developing a work habit.
 Steven Pressfield reminds us that showing up to do the work is part of being a professional versus an amateur.
 In terms of motivation, I do have a few tips.
 My post here https://www.lapuppets.com/when-you-hate-your-puppet-project/ talks about motivation.
 The post you are reading now is about planning on paper and calendar so you finish on time.
 Planning becomes more important as the projects get larger.
-Planning out the steps will help you finish by the due date by letting you know how to pace your work to meet milestones within the project.
+Planning out the steps will help you finish by the due date.
+A visual or written reference lets you know how to pace your work to meet milestones within the project.
 It also helps balance multiple jobs.
 I rarely take on two clients at once.
-I avoid that generally, but I do have clients request multiple puppets or services.
+I avoid that generally, but I do have clients requesting multiple puppets or services.

 Juggling Multiple Projects: Lists